wrouesnel/host.bootstrap/README.md

 the root key and root password can be set to unique (ephemeral) values each time.

+## Custom Live Booting
+By passing `NO_BOOTSTRAP=1` to to the `build.sh` script, the normal `bootstrap.service` file won't be added, and the system will instead come up as a regular systemd multi-user.target running SSH.
+This system mode contains enough Python to run Ansible, so it's suitable for doing hardware-specific things like configuring RAID adapters or pushing BIOS updates.

 # Motivation

 There's lots of projects oriented towards solving this problem, and none of them